curbengh/curbengh.github.io/source/_posts/hexo-blog-github.md

 title: How to create a Hexo blog on GitHub Pages
 excerpt: Host your Hexo blog for free on GitHub Pages.
 date: 2018-11-10
+updated: 2020-11-17
 tags:
 - hexo
 ---

+> I recommend the [official guide](https://hexo.io/docs/github-pages) (which I co-authored) for more updated content.

 In {% post_link how-to-create-a-hexo-blog 'previous post' %}, I showed you how to create a blog using [Hexo](https://hexo.io) and host it on [GitLab Pages](https://about.gitlab.com/features/pages/).
 Here's how to host it on [GitHub Pages](https://pages.github.com/):